CULTIVATED FLAX

 TRITERPENE STEROIDS

 Several triterpene steroids are also present in species of flax.
 As can be seen, these four sterols are chemically similar to each other, and therefore to cholesterol.
-All four are possess one functional alcohol group (lower left). they are insoluble in water but soluble in plant oils or fats.
+All four are possess one functional alcohol group (lower left).
+They are insoluble in water but soluble in plant oils or fats.

 These so-called phytosterols may, somewhat paradoxically, help to inhibit the uptake of cholesterols in the diet.
 Paradoxical, because cholesterol is itself one!
-A vegetable oil marketed under the collective name of cholestatin which contains campesterol, stigmasterol and brassicasterol (but specifically not cholesterol) is used as a dietary supplement for the reduction of blood cholesterol (which in mammals is normally used within cell membranes).
+A vegetable oil marketed under the collective name of cholestatin which contains campesterol, stigmasterol and Brassicasterol (but specifically not cholesterol) is used as a dietary supplement for the reduction of blood cholesterol (which in mammals is normally used within cell membranes).

-Campesterol is transported out of the body by low density LDL molecules, which are presumably activated and transport out cholesterol at the same time.
+Campesterol is transported out of the body by low density LDL molecules, which are presumably activated and transport cholesterol out at the same time.

 Brassicasterol is a steroid found not only in many species of Brassica, such as Oil-Seed Rape but also in Cultivated Flax.
 It also widely occurs in several marine algae (phytoplankton) and has been used as a bio-marker for the presence of marine algal matter in the environment.
 It is chemically related to Campesterol, Cholesterol and more closely to Stigmasterol.